MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-_fsrtl_advanced_fcb_header-fsrtloplockbreaktononeex~r5.md

+#### OPLOCK_FLAG_COMPLETE_IF_OPLOCKED (0x00000001)

+Specifies to allow an oplock break to proceed without blocking or pending the operation that caused the oplock break.
+Typically, this flag is only used if the IRP that the <i>Irp</i> parameter points to declares an IRP_MJ_CREATE operation.

 ### -param Context [in, optional]

 A pointer to caller-defined context information to be passed to the callback routines that the <i>CompletionRoutine</i> and <i>PostIrpRoutine </i>parameters point to.